danmbox/sintvert/README.txt

 4. RUNNING

-See sintvert --help (or the manpage).
+See sintvert --help (or the manpage) for usage.

 5. COPYRIGHT: